Lia-C/RunwayMLClass/index.md

 1. Bookmark this page!
 2. Fill out the [pre-class survey](https://drive.google.com/open?id=1s3E7pUYet2l0HmdgRuZVdU6RbuPisf8yqLIHx_erTgE).
 3. Join our [Slack](https://ml-images.slack.com/) and poke around!
 For our class, we will be communicating through the `#runwayml-deepdive` channel.
-4. Introduce yourself to your classmates in the `#runwayml-deepdive channel`.
+4. Introduce yourself to your classmates in the `#runwayml-deepdive` channel.
 Say hi to each other!
 Some starter questions: Where are you located?
 What do you do?
 What experience do you have already?
 What do you want to learn or make?
 And links to your IG / twitter / website. :)
 5. Read our class [Code of Conduct and Zoom Guidelines](https://docs.google.com/document/d/1Q6X4_uEdlx3Xo9ZM73nlltc690DcP4geSjImUEA7K98/edit?usp=sharing).